14 Market Revolutions

 Petition of Elizabeth Cady Stanton, Susan B. Anthony, Lucy Stone, and Others Asking for an Amendment of the Constitution That Shall Prohibit the Several States from Disfanchising Any of Their Citizens on the Ground of Sex, Legislative Archives

 Suffragists were just one of the many reform groups associated with the Market Revolution.
 Workers grew into a potent political force for the first time.
 Unlike the 18th century, when most craftsmen had the potential to rise vertically through the apprentice-journeyman-master ladder within a given guild (e.g. blacksmith, butcher, cooper, tanner, saddler), most were now stuck permanently on a large factory floor with little hope for advancement.
 The same was true of hundreds of others across town, who came to identify with each other more horizontally as a permanent working class.
-In Europe, some workers considered the radical Marxist option of embracing standardization and mass production but taking over the factories and farms via a communist government — to “seize the means of production” — though that never happened until the 20th century on the eastern outskirts of Europe, in Russia.
+In Europe, some workers considered the radical Marxist option of embracing standardization and mass production but taking over the factories and farms for themselves via a communist government — to “seize the means of production” — though that never happened until the 20th century on the eastern outskirts of Europe, in Russia.
 Karl Marx’s worker takeover option never happened in America either, but the workers’ growing number of votes had to be accommodated one way or another by the party system.
 In the 19th century, the Democrats of Andrew Jackson appealed to blue-collar workers primarily, including craftsmen and factory workers to go along with their traditional farming voters.
 There were other third parties dedicated purely to the workers’ cause after the Civil War, like the Workingman’s Party (or “Workies”), International Workers of the World (IWW, or “Wobblies”), and Democratic Socialists.
 Today, with expanded suffrage, both major parties, Democrats and Republicans, have to appeal to working-class voters somehow or another, economically or culturally.

 State Penitentiary for the Eastern District of Pennsylvania, Lithograph, P.S, Duval & Co., 1855